Why Your SEO is Not Working

 Your content strategy should address two major audiences.

-The first audience are searches who know what they want.
-Your “services” pages should talk about your product or service and how you can help solve a particular problem or issues.
+The first audience is performing the search knows what they want.
+Your “services” pages should talk about your product or service and how you can help solve a particular problem or issue.
 If you’re a CPA you may have a service page optimized for “Small Business CPA NY”.

 6. You don’t have enough incoming links